 By default, the start-up of the output voltage is normally controlled by an internal soft-start ramp.
-The internal soft-start ramp represents a noninverting input to the error amplifier.
-The V{OSNS}^+ pin is regulated to the lower of the error amplifier's three noninverting inputs (the internal soft-start ramp, the TK/SS pin or the internal 600mV reference).
+The internal soft-start ramp connects to the noninverting input of the error amplifier.
+The FB pin is regulated to the lower of the error amplifier's three noninverting inputs (the internal soft-start ramp, the TK/SS pin or the internal 600mV reference).
 As the ramp voltage rises from 0V to 0.6V over approximately $600\mu s$, the output voltage rises smoothly from its prebiased value to its final set value.

 Certain applications can result in the start-up of the converter into a non-zero load voltage, where residual charge is stored on the output capacitor at the onset of converter switching.
-In order to prevent the output from discharging under these conditions, the bottom MOSFET is disabled until soft-start is greater than V{OSNS}+.
+In order to prevent the output from discharging under these conditions, the bottom MOSFET is disabled until soft-start is greater than V{FB} .